THeinemann/utilities/README.md

 * `PROGRAM` is the path of the program to start
 * `ARGS` are possible arguments to the program.
 They will only be evaluated if the program is started by `focus-or-start`; if the program is already running, they will be ignored.

+## resize-images
+Batch script to resize images in a directory.
+Puts the resized images into a sub directory